-The importance of conflict management as related to interpersonal encounters between two colleagues, in decision making teams, between and among work groups, in board meetings, and the overall higher education landscape is introduced.
-Students are taught conflict management strategies so that they may, in turn, teach them to prospective students and trainees 3 credit(s)
+The importance of conflict management as related to interpersonal encounters between two colleagues, in decision making teams, between and among work groups, in board meetings, and community engagements to leverage and encourage innovation is introduced.
+Students are taught conflict management strategies so that they may broaden perspectives and encourage creative and adaptive solutions.
+3 credit(s)